-If you have already selected a theme for your WordPress blog then install it.
-Otherwise, you can choose a theme form this list of recommended FREE themes for the new bloggers.
+If you have already selected a theme for your WordPress blog, then install it.
+Otherwise, you can choose a theme from this list of recommended FREE themes for the new bloggers.
 Because the default WordPress themes are not so attractive, you need to do a lot of customization on the default themes.

 9 | Enable auto-updates

-And the great news is that after WordPress version 5.5 you can set auto-update for the themes and plugins.
+And the great news is that after WordPress version 5.5, you can set an auto-update for the themes and plugins.
 So, you do not need to worry about the updates again.

 How to enable auto-update for WordPress themes?

-Step 1: Go to Appearance – > Themes and click on the theme you want to enable auto-update.
+Step 1: Go to Appearance – > Themes and click on the theme you want to enable auto-update for.

-Step 2: Now you can see an option to Enable auto-updates.
-Click on that and the theme will be updated automatically whenever a new version released by the theme developer.
+Step 2: Now, you can see an option to Enable auto-updates.
+Click on that, and the theme will be updated automatically whenever a new version is released by the theme developer.
 You need to do this for all the installed themes.

 How to enable auto-update for WordPress plugins?

 Step 1: Go to the plugins page, where you can see all the installed plugins.

 Step 2: Click on Enable auto-updates at the right side of each plugin.